 The prevailing explanation is that Chicago School economists and lawyers were able to persuade the antitrust community that the law was too restrictive, and that enforcement was often unnecessary and even counterproductive.
 This explanation assumes that ideas drive political change, ignoring any political economy consideration.
 By contrast, we focus on politics, starting with the observation that there is growing evidence that the policy of reduced antitrust enforcement was not neutral from a distributional point of view.
 The declining labor share and the increasing profit share show that entrepreneurs and investors benefited more than workers and consumers from the change in antitrust priorities.
 In this paper, we study how these political economy considerations drove the evolution of US antitrust enforcement in the last sixty years.

 A simple theory that business gets what it wants is obviously inadequate.
 Business has always been powerful in the United States, while the enforcement of antitrust law has waxed and waned at various times.
 Moreover, different businesses have different attitudes about antitrust law: some businesses (especially small or new entrants) support it, or at least take advantage of it, as Netscape did against Microsoft, and Yelp and Epic are doing now against Google and Apple.
-Large businesses, however, in general oppose antitrust law, because they see it as an impediment to their own growth.
+Large businesses, however, in general, oppose antitrust law, because they see it as an impediment to their own growth.
 Meanwhile, the public support for antitrust has fluctuated.
 Enthusiasm about antitrust law, driven by hostility toward monopoly and concentrated capital, prevailed in the late nineteenth and early twentieth centuries; at other times, the public has seemed indifferent to antitrust.
 As a result, the explanation for the decline of antitrust enforcement is unavoidably complex and cannot be summarized by a simple statistical test.

 Our starting point for understanding the decline of antitrust is the admittedly stylized premise that when policy is made with a high degree of public awareness through democratically accountable officials, the policy is more likely to advance public values and the public interest.
 In the U.S. system, the most democratically accountable officials are the members of Congress and the President.
 While they are, of course, influenced by interest groups like business, we assume that interest group influence is not complete; that it must overcome the influence of voters; and that the influence of voters is greatest when the policy in question has the attention of the public.
 In some cases, elected officials can bring the policy to the attention of the public, but in other cases, the public independently cares about a policy, and elected officials treat this public attention as exogenous.

 Elected officials appoint and confirm judges and top regulators and, in the cases of most regulators, the president can fire them.
 Elected officials can also exert influence on judges and regulators by controlling budgets and jurisdiction.
-But we assume that judges and regulators enjoy some degree of autonomy from both the political class and the public, which they can use for good or ill—the likelihood dependent on the institutional structure of this power delegation.
+But we assume that judges and regulators enjoy some degree of autonomy from both the political class and the public, which they can use for good or ill—whose likelihood depends on the institutional structure of this power delegation.
 We also assume that regulators (and to some extent judges) face more complex incentives than elected officials do—for example, incentives arising from economic opportunities after their term is completed.
 We use this simple framework to organize our description of the decline of antitrust enforcement.
 Part I summarizes the data on the decline of US antitrust enforcement and associated winners, Part II describes our theory.